Biparker/CodeCollabProj/README.md

-# CodeCollab - Computer Club Collaboration Platform
+# CodeCollabProj - Computer Club Collaboration Platform

 A web application for computer club members to collaborate on projects, share skills, and work together effectively.